sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 We know that this basically has messed up a lot of things!
 We know that recovery questions are poop and are prone to phishing attacks.
 We know that password recovery is a joke unless it's 2 factor but even 2 factor is a joke sometimes.

 Basically password recovery is poop af.

+### ASIDE: Rainbow Table!
+Rainbow tables are precomputed tables that have reversed cryptographic hash functions that are used for cracking password hashes.
+They're usually used in recovering passwords or credit card numbers to a certain length.
+They take up a lot of space, but they save you a lot of time as well!

 ### Threat 3: (Man in the Middle!)